On effective descent $\mathcal V$-functors and familial descent morphisms: Abstract

 \section{Abstract}

 We study effective descent \( \cat V \)-functors for cartesian monoidal categories \( \cat V \) with finite limits.
 This study is carried out via the properties enjoyed by the 2-functor \( \cat V \mapsto \Fam(\cat V) \), results about effective descent of bilimits of categories, and the fact that the enrichment 2-functor preserves certain bilimits.
-Since these results rely on an understanding of (effective) descent morphisms in \( \FamV \), we briefly study those epimorphisms when \( \cat V \) is a regular category.
+Since these results rely on an understanding of (effective) descent morphisms in \( \FamV \), we carefully study these morphisms in free coproduct completions.
+Finally, we provide refined conditions when \( \cat V \) is a regular category.